 These are ordered with the best at the top.

-The reason I think these nations are best is because most players from their nations tend to play within the national league of that country, e.g. English players play in England, German players play in Germany, and so on.
+The reason I think these nations are best is that most players from their nations tend to play within the national league of that country, e.g., English players play in England, German players play in Germany, and so on.